grahamegrieve/ClinicArrivals/README.md

 The core of the program is in `MessageEngine.cs`.
-This is where the application queries for the current appointment list from the PMS, and also scans for incoming sms messages to process.
+This is where the application queries for the current appointment list from the Practice Management System (PMS), and also scans for incoming sms messages to process.

 Every X seconds (as specified in the settings), the application searches for all appointments on the current day.
 Then it works